Swim For Life Tairawhiti

 Their 2015 grant helped to replace 30 pairs of rowing shoes.
 The shoes are fitted to the rowing boats and rowers feet are secured in them when they row.
 It was vital that the shoes were in good order and updated in time for the first regatta of the season at Lake Karapiro.

 Surf Life Saving Gisborne used their 2015 grant to assist with the rebuild of the Waikanae Surf Club.

 The new building is a great improvement on its predecessor with its new lifeguard tower, gymnasium, storage facilities and two large function areas.

 The Gisborne Volunteer Centre promotes and supports the volunteering community.
 They used their 2016 grant to promote International Volunteer Day and fund vital resources needed to deliver their service to our community.

 Volunteer Centre Chair, Fleur Paenga, and Mayor Meng Foon present a certificate to Melissa Kingsbeer on International Volunteer Day.
 Melissa registered with the Volunteer Centre in May 2016 and was referred to The Tairawhiti Environment Centre, where she has been volunteering ever since, she also helps with appeals.

 Te Hā Time Travellers Childrens pilot art programme

 In 2019 our region and nation will commemorate the 250th anniversary of the first meetings of tangata whenua and those on the Endeavour.
 This signficant event encourages us to consider our region's unique and fascinating heritage.

-The Te Hā Sestercentennial Trust used their 2015 Sunrise grant to support the Time Travellers Children's pilot art programme.
+The Te Hā Sestercentennial Trust used their 2015 grant to support the Time Travellers Children's pilot art programme.

 The art programme project, included students from Tolaga Bay Area School and Gisborne intermediate, marked the start of a programme of events leading up to the 250th commemorations in 2019.